 There are no shortcuts when pursuing programmatic success.

-Whether we’re starting from square one or implementing changes to improve licensure exam scores, a solid game plan needs to be established.
+Whether we’re teaching online for the first time or implementing changes to a current web-based course, a solid game plan needs to be established.
 Equally as important is the execution of that plan.
 In higher education, execution starts with having faculty, staff and leadership all looking forward in a common direction to accomplish the goal.
 This common direction must be built on a strong foundation of clear organization and communication.
-Otherwise, our goals have little chance of being met - and all our stakeholders pay the price.
+Otherwise, our goals have little chance of being met - and all our stakeholders, especially students, pay the price.

 Before even creating a plan of action, we must define which outcomes will represent success.
 And we’re not talking about the program’s goals that we have written down and filed away.
 Nor are we talking about just clearing the threshold for success set forth by our accrediting bodies.
 Rather, we need to focus on the measurable goals we want to achieve for the benefit of our students and our overall program.

 Of course, these desired outcomes should begin with our definition of student success.
 Student success centers on preparing students for the next phases of their academic and/or professional careers.
+These outcomes are constants whether we’re teaching face-to-face or using distance education.
 In the health sciences, this really comes down to two primary measures: licensure exams, and the student’s future career in healthcare.
 In this regard, the simpler, more measurable goal related to students remains licensure exam pass rates.
 Additionally, having students who are well-prepared for their clinical experiences makes them a positive asset for the location hosting them, which is also a measurable goal worth tracking.
 Gaining and maintaining the best possible clinical rotation sites for our students will only improve their learning and preparedness for professional practice.

 Here’s the real beauty of student success - it permeates the rest of our program.